-Except as already reported herein, there is no material event occurring subsequent to the close of the third quarter of 2023 that should be disclosed in this report.
+Except as already reported herein, there is no material event occurring subsequent to the close of the first half of 2024 that should be disclosed in this report.

 The Group has no significant seasonality or cyclicality in its business operations that will have a material effect on its financial condition or results of operations.